 How to use the blue light filter on your Samsung Galaxy

-You can tweak the opacity with a slider and you can also tap Turn on as scheduled and then pick Sunset to sunrise or Custom schedule if you want to specify your own preferred hours.
+You can tweak the opacity with a slider and you can also tap Turn On As Scheduled and then pick Sunset to Sunrise or Custom Schedule if you want to specify your own preferred hours.

 How to use Night Light on your Pixel phone

 Tap on Schedule to specify your own hours and change the level of filtering with the Intensity slider.
+You can also tap Turns On from Sunset to Sunrise to turn it on automatically at night and off in the morning.

 How to filter blue light on other Android phones